-First days: More alert, more talkative, finished sentences, sense of humor and animation in his face returned, was less distracted, recognized relatives, said it was like the “light switch came on” in his head the day he started coconut oil.
+First days: More alert, more talkative, finished sentences, sense of humor and animation in his face returned, was less distracted, recognized relatives.
 Hand and facial tremor resolved.
+Steve said it was like the “light switch came on” in his head the day he started coconut oil.

 After weeks to months: SEE CLOCK DRAWINGS BELOW.
-He could “do things” again, like cutting the lawn and helping with housework, finish projects, became hospital volunteer; stiff slow gait resolved after two months, visual disturbance resolved and he could read after three months, could recall what he read hours earlier after nine months.
-Coconut oil and MCT oil changes our lives for the better.
+Steve could “do things” again, like cutting the lawn and helping with housework, finishing projects, and became a hospital volunteer.
+His stiff slow gait resolved after two months.
+His visual disturbance resolved and he could read after three months.
+He could recall what he read hours earlier after nine months.
+Coconut oil and MCT oil changed our lives for the better.

 An Update from Dr. Mary Newport

-It has been more than 10 years since Steve improved in May 2005 with coconut oil, the richest natural source of medium-chain triglycerides, which convert to ketones, an alternative fuel for the brain.
+It has been more than 10 years since Steve improved in May 2008 with coconut oil, the richest natural source of medium-chain triglycerides, which convert to ketones, an alternative fuel for the brain.
 He improved very significantly and steadily the first year and remained stable for at least 2 to three more years.
 He began having seizures in summer 2013 starting with a head injury from a fall and did not fully recover.
 Despite this serious setback, it was well worth the extra quality years that we had together as a family.
-He remained in our home with the help of our wonderful caregivers and had gradual worsening thereafter.
-Although he lost his battle with Alzheimer’s on January 2, 2016 at age 65, there is now at least hope for others who are at risk or in earlier stages of this horrible disease, and their families might actually win their fight.
+He remained in our home with the help of our wonderful caregivers.
+Although he lost his battle with Alzheimer’s on January 2, 2016 at age 65, there is still hope for others who are at risk or in earlier stages of this horrible disease, and their families might actually win their fight.

-Steve asked for his brain to be donated to the Florida Brain Bank which is a research study for Alzheimer’s disease and other dementias.
-We learned that he suffered from both Alzheimer’s and Lewy body dementia, a condition with many symptoms like Parkinson’s disease.
-Our family had great closure from knowing his diagnoses and I suggest others consider making this donation to further dementia research and discovery of causes and cures.
+Steve’s brain was donated to the Florida Brain Bank, a research study for Alzheimer’s disease and other dementias.
+We learned that he suffered from both Alzheimer’s and Lewy body dementia.
+This gave us great closure and others might consider making a brain donation to further dementia research and discovery of causes and cures.

-Studies of ketone esters for Alzheimer’s, Parkinson’s and other neurodegenerative diseases urgently need to be undertaken but funding for mass production of the ester and clinical testing has not yet materialized.
-For now, you can provide ketones to the brain as an alternative fuel by consuming foods that contain medium chain triglycerides to produce ketones.
-Ketone salts offer a new source of boosting ketone levels with many people reporting health benefits.
-This should not be taken as medical advice and I strongly encourage people to consult with their physician before undertaking a ketogenic diet or using ketone supplements.
-If you or your loved one is suffering from a progressive condition, this may be worth considering.
+You can provide ketones to the brain and other organs as an alternative fuel through adopting a “keto” (ketogenic) diet and by consuming coconut and MCT oil and other foods that contain medium chain triglycerides to produce ketones.
+Ketone salts and esters provide “instant ketosis” and many people report benefits.
+This should not be taken as medical advice.
+I strongly urge you to consult with your physician before undertaking a ketogenic diet or using ketone supplements.
+If you or your loved one is suffering from a chronic or progressive condition, this may be worth considering.